scottcate/interview-google-2025/onboarding/relocation.md

 Can housing change?
 Extend or undo if the apartment can't be found.

 Language Learning - $5k for first year after start date.
+English Only